GStreet71/daily-affirmations/README.md

 # Daily Affirmations

 After inputing feelings rating.
-User well be provided with affirmation.
+User well be provided with an affirmation.